castlecms/plone.app.blocks/README.rst

     This is then used by the subsequent stages.
 If the input is not HTML, the transformation is aborted.

- plone.app.blocks.mergepanels (order 8100)
-    Looks up the site layout and executes the panel merge algorithm.
-Sets a request variable ('plone.app.blocks.merged') to indicate that it has done its job.

  plone.app.blocks.tiles (order 8500)
     Resolve tiles and place them directly into the merged layout.
 This is the fallback for views that do not opt into ITilePageRendered.